Themis99/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/readme.md

 - A pipeline for storing the Employee Master data to the synapse dedicated pool

--A pipeline for storing the Title Master data to the synapse dedicated pool
+- A pipeline for storing the Title Master data to the synapse dedicated pool